wu87988622/ohara/docs/src/rest_interface.md

 204 NoContent
 ```

 > It is ok to delete an nonexistent jar, and the response is 204 NoContent.
-If you delete a jar is used by
+If you delete a file is used by
   other services, you also break the scalability of service as you can't run the jar on any new nodes

 ----------

-### get a jar
+### get a file

-Get a jar with specific name and group.
+Get a file with specific name and group.
 Note: the query parameter must exists.

-*GET /v0/jars/$name?group=wk01*
+*GET /v0/files/$name?group=wk01*

 **Example Response**
 ```json